Western Algebraic Geometry Symposium

 You can also subscribe to the WAGS calendar.

 The next WAGS will be April 8-9, 2017 at UBC.

 After that, WAGS will be held in the Fall of 2017 at UCLA, Spring 2018 at San Francisco State, and Fall 2018 at the University of Oregon.

-The Western Algebraic Geometry Symposium traces its origins back to the Utah-UCLA Algebraic Geometry Seminar started in 1989 by H. Clemens, D. Gieseker, M. Green, J. Kollár, R. Lazarsfeld, Z. Ran and M.-C. Chang.
+Background: The Western Algebraic Geometry Symposium traces its origins back to the Utah-UCLA Algebraic Geometry Seminar started in 1989 by H. Clemens, D. Gieseker, M. Green, J. Kollár, R. Lazarsfeld, Z. Ran and M.-C. Chang.
 Later on, it became the Utah-UCLA-Chicago Algebraic Geometry Seminar.
 Sadly, as senior figures moved east, the original WAGS faded away.

 In 2002, WAGS was resurrected.
 Our goal is to have a twice-yearly meeting of algebraic geometers in the western half of the United States and Canada, with ample time for chatting, as well as a good number of research talks.
 The conference has been consistently attracting over 50 participants.